Jet fuel spike sends 2Q profit lower at United Airlines

 United executives plan to discuss the results with analysts and reporters on Wednesday morning.

 United shares gained 36 cents to close at $72.62.
-They rose another $2.18, or 3 percent, at the beginning of the after-hours session.
+During the after-hours session, they were up another $2.38, or 3.3 percent.
 The stock has bucked a downward trend in the industry — it’s up nearly 8 percent in 2018.

 David Koenig can be reached at http://twitter.com/airlinewriter